Things to do in Meath Ireland – 37 fascinating sites to visit

 The Spire of Lloyd

 Yes, a sort of inland lighthouse – the spire of Lloyd is a Victorian Folly in the shape of a Doric column with a lantern on top.
 It was built so that the owner could watch horse racing.
 The views from the top of the Spire are off the Mourne Mountains in County Down.
 On Bank holiday Mondays the Spire is open to the public free of charge.

 Said to be the oldest bridge in Ireland Babes Bridge has also been called the Robbers Bridge, Donaghmore Bridge or Mabes Bridge.
 It is a stone arch bridge that crosses the Boyne River.
 According to the Annals of the Four Masters, it was the only bridge that survived a great flood in 1330 that washed away all the Boyne bridges from Trim to Drogheda.
 The Annals of the Four Masters is a chronicle of medieval Irish History written in Donegal.

 If you are looking for things to do in Meath for families you can’t pass up Tayto Park.
 Not something I would ever visit I have to say but Tayto Park is perfect for families or adrenaline junkies that love a roller coaster.
 Tayto Park covers 22 hectares of land and is home to the Cu Chulainn Coaster, the largest wooden roller coaster in Europe.
-Lots of smaller rides and zoo, 5-D movies and lots of junk food to eat – what more could a kid ask for?
+Lots of smaller rides and a zoo, 5-D movies and lots of junk food to eat – what more could a kid ask for?

 Pubs to visit in Meath